Estimated reading time: 7 minutes

-How is the information presented – Is the resume professional-looking, are there typos, how is the information organized?
+How is the information presented – Is the resume professional-looking, are there typos, and how is the information organized?
 Obviously, you would look at this very differently if you are looking for someone to help with facilities as compared to hiring a CPA.

 What is their work history – Where has the person worked, what kinds of jobs have they had in what kinds of industries?
-For example, if you are a small dry cleaners and you find someone who has worked the service desk at a department store, they may have applicable experience.
+For example, if you are a small dry cleaner and you find someone who has worked the service desk at a department store, they may have applicable experience.

 What is the length of employment at other positions – You want to see if there is a pattern with someone changing jobs every few years.
 This is sometimes an indication of employment instability.